The Scrap Metal Dealers Act 2013 ensures that there is more effective regulation of the scrap metal and motor salvage trades.

 An application form that you must complete and send it in to the local authority can be found on this page.
 There are guidance notes attached to the form which should help you in being able to fill it in.
 Because this licence is covered by the EU Services Directive, you may also apply online using the gov.uk website and links to the online form can also be found below.
 The licence is valid for three years.

-You will also need to apply to Disclosure Scotland for a Basic Disclosure.
-This will cost you £25.00 and you will need to provide proof with your application that you have done this and submitted the payment to them.
+You will also need to apply for a Basic DBS Disclosure.
+This will need to be provided with your application as proof that you have done this and submitted the payment to them.
 They indicate that they should be able to process these within 14 days.

 Tacit consent does not apply to Scrap Metal Dealer Registration.